top of page

 Dual-Use Technologies as a Pillar of National Security

-• Aligning civil and military use: funding, regulation and ownership models
+• Aligning civil and military use: funding, and ownership models with a European focus

 • Real-world examples of successful commercialization